Lawrence - Smith - Jeffcoat

 Background

 Their journey and ancestors are well documented by Marion C. Bale and Diane M. Lawrence Krumrine in "The Life and Times of Moritz Lorentz, His Ancestors And His Descendants".
-This book is in print and can be acquired through the John Timon Reily Historical Society.
+This book is now out of print since the John Timon Reily Historical Society closed in 2023.
+Resale copies are some-times available from Amazon and eBay.
+Copies maybe be available for viewing at the Pennsylvania Hanover Public Library or the York and Gettysburg Historical Society's.

 Legacy

-We have hundreds of old family Lawrence, Smith, Jeffcoat, Kuhn, Saltzgiver and other photographs, all passed down from a few generations of our Adams & York County relatives.
+We have hundreds of old family Lawrence, Smith, Jeffcoat, Kuhn, Saltzgiver, Stich photographs, all passed down from a few generations of our Adams, Cambria & York County relatives.
 We wanted to figure out document, share and pay tribute to our great ancestors.

 It's like one huge puzzle so please provide feedback and any help is greatly appreciated.